In these Terms and Conditions the following terms with the following meanings are used:

 - Acceptance of Terms and Conditions

-2.2 I recommend that you read the Terms and Conditions prior to using the website and accepting a quotation and regularly check for any changes, and it is your responsibility to do this.
+2.2 I recommend that you read the Terms and Conditions prior to using the website and accepting a quotation.
 If you have any questions about the Terms and Conditions please ask me before accepting a quotation or paying a deposit, and I will be happy to clarify anything for you.